 Scheduling more than one dry run ensures better presentations.
 And it increases the chances that they will be able to attend at least one of them.

-After the successful exercise of your dry runs, arrive at your event venue early with confidence knowing that any issues identified in the event dry run have been corrected and your guest will leave your event pleased.
+After the successful exercise of your dry runs, arrive at your event venue early with confidence, knowing that any issues identified in the event dry run have been corrected and your guests will leave your event pleased.

 4 things to do on the day of your event